 The Canadian Astronomical Society is dedicated to the promotion and advancement of astronomy through research, teaching and education.
 To reach these goals, its members must act ethically, fairly, and with full respect of the rights of others.
 As members of the scientific community, astronomers must embrace the responsibilities associated with the privileges of academic freedom, and commit to honest and rigorous analysis, to prompt dissemination of the research results, to proper acknowledgment and credit of the work of others, and to place the advancement of the discipline ahead of personal interests.

-Several guidelines of ethical behaviour that are relevant to the pursuit of astronomical research are described in the document “Responsible Conduct of Research”[i], issued on December 5, 2011 by Canada’s three research granting agencies — the Canadian Institutes of Health Research (CIHR), the Natural Sciences and Engineering Research Council of Canada (NSERC), and the Social Sciences and Humanities Research Council of Canada (SSHRC).
+Several guidelines of ethical behaviour that are relevant to the pursuit of astronomical research are described in the document “Responsible Conduct of Research”[i], issued in 2016 by Canada’s three research granting agencies — the Canadian Institutes of Health Research (CIHR), the Natural Sciences and Engineering Research Council of Canada (NSERC), and the Social Sciences and Humanities Research Council of Canada (SSHRC).
 In particular, this “Tri-Agency Framework” states:

 “Researchers shall strive to follow the best research practices honestly, accountably, openly and fairly in the search for and in the dissemination of knowledge.
 In addition, researchers shall follow the requirements of applicable institutional policies and professional or disciplinary standards and shall comply with applicable laws and regulations.
 At a minimum, researchers are responsible for the following:

 - Using a high level of rigour in proposing and performing research; in recording, analyzing, and interpreting data; and in reporting and publishing data and findings.